 HOW TO PREPARE DRINKING CHOCOLATE?

-The tools have changed, but the work of roasting and grinding fermented cacao beans, and mixing them with water to create a vitalizing drink is a practice that goes back to early Mesoamerican civilizations.
+The tools have changed, but the work of roasting and grinding cacao beans, and mixing them with water to create a vitalizing drink is a practice that goes back to early Mesoamerican civilizations.
 The Aztecs prepared chocolate by pouring the drink high up from one vessel to another, raising the foam of the beverage that was so prized for them.

 For thousands of years, chocolate was consumed as a drink rather than a food, since that Mexican Indian first turned cacao beans into “the food of the gods”.